-- New accounting standards.
-EGCs are not required to comply with any new or revised financial accounting standard until private companies are also required to comply with that standard.
-Note that EGCs are not permitted to selectively comply with some but not all new accounting standards and must either opt in or opt out of the JOBS Act exception for all new accounting standards. - New auditing standards.
+New auditing standards.
 EGCs are exempt from any rules adopted by the Public Company Accounting Oversight Board ("PCAOB") requiring mandatory audit firm rotation or a supplemental auditor discussion and analysis.
-Any additional PCAOB rules adopted after April 5, 2012 will not automatically apply to the audit of an EGC unless the SEC affirmatively determines that such requirements are in the public interest, considering both the protection of investors and the promotion of capital formation.
+Any additional PCAOB rules adopted after April 5, 2012 will not automatically apply to the audit of an EGC unless the SEC determines that such requirements are in the public interest, considering both the protection of investors and the promotion of capital formation.

 Practical implications.
 It remains to be seen how many companies that qualify as EGCs will take advantage of the accommodations afforded by the JOBS Act.
-While many of the provisions, including the relaxed audit standards and financial and compensation disclosure requirements, will translate into cost savings, some companies and underwriters may perceive an advantage to launching an IPO with "best-in-class" disclosure and corporate governance standards.
+While many of the provisions, including the relaxed audit standards and financial and compensation disclosure requirements and deferral of the internal control audit, will translate into cost savings, some companies and underwriters may perceive an advantage in launching an IPO with "best-inclass" disclosure and corporate governance standards.

-The SEC staff has provided guidance stating that EGCs may avail themselves of some or all of the scaled disclosure provisions (except that, as noted above, issuers may not selectively comply with new accounting standards).
-For example, an EGC may choose to use the confidential filing option but not avail itself of the relaxed financial or compensation disclosure requirements.
+The SEC staff has provided guidance stating that EGCs may avail themselves of some or all of the scaled disclosure provisions (except that issuers cannot selectively comply with new accounting standards).
+For example, an EGC may choose to use the confidential filing option but not use the relaxed financial or compensation disclosure requirements.
 Additionally, so long as a company remains an EGC, it may change its approach to the scaled disclosure provisions from time to time.

-It is also important to remember that EGCs remain subject to the general liability provisions of the federal securities laws, including the strict liability provisions of the Securities Act and Rule 10b-5 under the Exchange Act, and that disclosure decisions may be evaluated in light of those provisions.
-For example, the SEC staff has suggested that if an EGC chooses to omit financial information (for example, the earliest year of the last three years of audited financial statements) that shows a negative trend, it should consider whether disclosure regarding such trend would be material to an investor's understanding of the business and, therefore, should be included in the IPO registration statement (for example, in the risk factors or MD&A).
+It is also important to remember that EGCs remain subject to the general liability provisions of the federal securities laws, including the strict liability provisions of the Securities Act and Rule 10b-5 under the Exchange Act, and that disclosure decisions may be evaluated in light of these provisions.
+For example, the SEC staff has suggested that if an EGC chooses to omit financial information (for example, the earliest year of the last three years of audited financial statements) that shows a negative trend, it should consider whether disclosure regarding such trend would be material to an investor's understanding of the business and, therefore, should be addressed in the EGC's IPO registration statement (for example, in the risk factors or MD&A).

-These JOBS Act accommodations could also have an indirect impact on Rule 144A offerings, which typically follow disclosure standards of SEC-registered offerings.
-In light of the relaxation of the requirements in respect of EGCs, a new market practice may develop that tracks the standards applicable to EGCs in Rule 144A offerings, perhaps irrespective of whether or not the issuer could qualify as an EGC.
+Typically, Rule 144A offerings follow disclosure standards of SEC-registered offerings.
+In light of the relaxation of the requirements in respect of EGCs, new market practice is likely to develop that tracks the standards applicable to EGCs in Rule 144A offerings, perhaps irrespective of whether or not the issuer could qualify as an EGC.